asambl docs

 Where this data lives

-Everything in these three tools stays local.
-Journal entries and your task list are plain Markdown files in your vault, so you can read or back them up in any editor.
-Your vault stays on your machine.
-When AI is on, only the prompt for a given request, such as an inline journal edit, goes to asambl's managed AI endpoint, and it is not stored long-term.
-You can switch AI off entirely, and the journal, tasks, and reminders all keep working without it.
+Everything in these four tools stays on your machine as plain Markdown, so you can read or back it up in any editor.
+When AI is on, only the prompt for a given request, such as an inline journal edit, goes to asambl's managed AI endpoint.
+You can switch AI off entirely, and all four tools keep working without it.
+See Settings for the full picture.